fabiennelind/Topic-Modeling-for-Comparative-Research/README.md

 - tuples (aligned data): Prepare one .txt file per language with texts that are topically-comparable across language.
 See "en.txt", "es.txt", "de.txt" for an example.
 - unaligned data: Prepare one .txt file per language.
 See "unalighned.en.txt", "unalighned_es.txt", "unalighned_de.txt" for an example.

+Pre-processing all texts as comparable as possible is recommended.
+This relates for example to stop word lists that are comparable across languages.

 # Step 2: Run PLTM

 - prepare sequences for aligned training (tuples)